LukaszRemkowicz/fastapi_asseco/README.md

 <br>

 ## INFO:
-Application contains full workflow (github actions):
+Application contains full workflow with github actions:
-* After pushing to your repo and start pull request, github actions will create docker images and test it.
+* After pushing to your repo and start pull request, github actions creates docker images and starts unitests.
-* if pushing to production branch, github action pushing images to docker hub.
-To use it, add secret keys to your repositorium with: DOCKER_PASSWORD, DOCKER_USER
+* if project will be merged with production branch, github action will push new images to docker hub.
+To use it, add secret keys to your repositorium: DOCKER_PASSWORD, DOCKER_USER
 * docker-compose.prod.yml contains copy of dev docker-compose file except using volumes.
+There is also watchtower app which watches image changes.
+If new image is pushed to docker hub and service is running on production serwer, new images will be pulled and aplied.
+To get it work, copy project to server, create images by docker-compose.prod.yml file, and add to .env file variables: DOCKER_PASSWORD, DOCKER_USER.

 ## How it looks like:
 ![alt text](reactapp.jpg?raw=true)